 Dr Nancy Bocken is a passionate academic with a reputation for designing and delivering research that has a real impact on the way businesses operate.
 She is Lead Researcher at the EPSRC Centre for Industrial Sustainability at the Institute for Manufacturing, Department of Engineering, at the University of Cambridge.
 She is leading collaborative research projects with Imperial College London and Cranfield University and has been supervising and teaching at CISL, the Cambridge Department of Engineering and Judge Business School.
 Her main areas of interest are sustainable business models, innovation for sustainability, scaling up sustainable businesses and closing the “idea–action” gap.
 Interwoven with her academic work, Nancy regularly advises a range of organisations across sectors and continents, such as Unilever, Prudential, Marks and Spencer and Toyota, and various sustainability start-up initiatives.
 Nancy has held positions in the logistics, banking and consulting sectors.
 Originally from the Netherlands, she has lived and worked in France, the United Kingdom and the USA.
 Nancy holds a PhD in Engineering from the University of Cambridge.
 As a Fellow at CISL, Nancy is involved in supervision and teaching at the Master of Studies in Sustainability Leadership, and the development and delivery of new course content and new specialised and accredited programmes such as the Postgraduate Certificate in Sustainable Value Chains.
 In 2013 Nancy was a Visiting Fellow at Yale University, School of Forestry & Environmental Studies, where she was lecturing on the Corporate Environmental Strategy course at Yale, while continuing her work on sustainable business models.

-Richard Burrett spent over 25 years working in international banking.
-After an initial period with NatWest, he joined AMRO Bank in 1988, where he gained wide experience of working on structured and project financing in the energy and infrastructure sectors, becoming Managing Director and Global Head of Project Finance in 2001.
+Richard has spent over 30 years working in international banking.
+He joined AMRO Bank in 1988, becoming Managing Director and Global Head of Project Finance in 2001.
 In this role he was instrumental in the development of the Equator Principles, creating a market recognised standard for the management of environmental and social risk within project financing.
 He started to work directly on ABN AMRO's award-winning sustainability agenda in 2004, becoming Global Head of Sustainability before leaving the Bank in May 2008.
-He was Co-Chair of the UNEP Finance Initiative from 2010 to 2012 and led their Biodiversity and Ecosystems workstream.
-He is a Partner at Earth Capital Partners LLP, a sustainability-focused investment group, and a Board Director of the Union Bank of Nigeria PLC; a Board Member of Forest Renewables, developing the renewable energy potential of Scotland's national forest estate, and also a Board Member of Forest Trends, a Washington-based organisation promoting market-based approaches to forest conservation.
-He holds a BA in German and a MBA from Durham University.
+He was Co-Chair of the UNEP Finance Initiative from 2010 to 2012 and led their Biodiversity and Ecosystems work stream.
+Richard is a Partner at Earth Capital Partners LLP, a sustainability-focused investment group, and a Fellow of CISL.
+He is the FMO ( Dutch Development Bank) nominated non-exec Director of Union Bank of Nigeria PLC.
+He is also a Board Member of Forest Renewables, developing the renewable energy potential of Scotland's national forest estate, and a Board Member of Forest Trends, a Washington-based organisation promoting market-based approaches to forest conservation.

 Richard has contributed a chapter to Iveta Cherneva's book: The Business Case for Sustainable Finance.
 Read more on our Faculty Publications page.